DZappala/DZappala/README.md

 - 👋 Hi, I’m Dom
-- 👀 I’m currently working on gosee-themed twitter clone _Honker_ and a Cold War mod for the economics simulator _Victoria 3_
+- 👀 I’m currently working on goose-themed twitter clone _Honker_ and a Cold War mod for the economics simulator _Victoria 3_
 - 🌱 I’m currently learning c# and unity
 - 📫 How to reach me: dominic (dot) zappala (at) gmail.com || @dominiczappala